unexpectedtokens/catsignment/README.md

     bun compose-dev

 The only difference is that the database url can't be modified and that the bun process will restart on file change (uses package.json `bun dev` command)

+## Documentation

+With the app running, visit `/swagger` to view all available endpoints and their in/output